Ojda22/milos-ojdanic/portfolio.md

 ### Experimental Tools and Datasets

-[PITAssert](https://github.com/Ojda22/pitest/tree/pit-SOM-RM-AssertCache) - framework for the state of the art mutation testing tool PIT, instrumentation of assertions and hight order mutant creating based on a commit changes.
+[PITAssert](https://github.com/Ojda22/pitest/tree/pit-SOM-RM-AssertCache) - Extension framework for the state-of-the-art mutation testing tool PIT - delivers instrumentation of test assertions and generation of high order mutants guided by commit changed statements.

-[JavaPDG](https://github.com/serval-uni-lu/java-pdg) - framework for bytecode graph generation.
-It generates DefUse chain in aggreation with CotrolFlow graph and Exceptions Controls.
+[JavaPDG](https://github.com/serval-uni-lu/java-pdg) - Program for the bytecode graph generation.
+It generates Definition-Use chains in aggregation with the Control Flow Dependency graph and Throw-Exceptions Execution Controls.

-[MutationTestingDataset](https://mutationtesting-user.github.io/evolve-mutation.github.io/) - at the point the biggest collection of mutations.
-Counts more than 10mil of first and second order of mutations.
+[MutationTestingDataset](https://mutationtesting-user.github.io/evolve-mutation.github.io/) - At this point, the most extensive collection of mutations in code evolution.
+Counts more than 10mil of the first and second-order mutations.

 ### Disclaimer